Eagle Lake Fishing Regulations

 7) “Tree” or “umbrella” rigging.
 No more than three baits can be used in California off the tree.
 Many sold with 5 branches.
 It is illegal in CA to fish with 5 baits off these newer rigs.
 This might have changed so if you use this stuff, better check first.

 8) Children under age 16 are allowed to fish with two poles.
 Children must be able to do most of the job of fishing before their limit can be obtained.
 This is not intended to discourage teaching your kid how to fish, but for example we all know that a toddler is not capable of reeling in a fish and doing most of the work by him or herself, the toddlers limit cannot be taken.
 CDFG wardens know that parents have to teach their kids how to do it but the kid has to be old enough to be making some effort too.
 IE learning to cast.
 I have seen kids as young as 4 do a very good job of following verbal instructions.
 Generally only needing help holding the rod up after several minutes of fighting the fish.
 Baiting up usually around 9, casting around 7 years old.
 But, it all depends on how much the kids get to fish over how old they are.
 Also, check the regulations for the second rod stamp.

 Also, when shore fishing with the kids, be sure they are not off playing rather than paying attention to their rods.
 Parents can get cited for fishing with too many rods if the kids are not within close proximity to their rods.

 DFW Wardens can be here in a heartbeat and are here quite often.

-The lake is closed to fishing from January to opening day on Memorial Day Weekend.
+As of March 2021, the fishing season will end on the last day of February and begin again Memorial Day Weekend.
 But the lake is not closed to walks, snowshoeing, cross country skiing or snow mobiling.
-Just don't have any fishing equipment with you as others may be out watching.
-Poaching has been a problem in the past and CDFG isn't too far away.
+Just don’t have any fishing equipment with you as others may be out watching.
+Poaching has been a problem in the past and CDFG isn’t too far away.